Oropos: History

 Oropos was founded by colonists from Eretria; it was either located in or identical with Graea.
 In ancient times, it was a border city between Boeotia and Attica, and its possession was a continual cause of dispute between the two states; but ultimately it came into possession of Athens, and was always an Attic town, even during the Roman Empire.
 The actual harbour, which was called Delphinium, was at the mouth of the Asopus, about a mile (1.6 km) north of the city.

 The famous Sanctuary of Amphiaraos was situated in the territory of Oropus, 12 stadia from the city.
 The site has been excavated by the Greek Archaeological Society; it contained a temple, a sacred spring, into which coins were thrown by worshippers, altars and porticoes, and a small theatre, of which the proskenion is well preserved.
 Worshippers used to consult the oracle of Amphiaraos by sleeping on the skin of a slaughtered ram within the sacred building.

-The village of Oropos has historically been settled by Arvanites.
+The village of Oropos has historically also been settled by Arvanites.

-During the Regime of the Colonels renowned composer Mikis Theodorakis was interned in the concentration camp at Oropos before going into exile in Paris.
+During the Regime of the Colonels composer Mikis Theodorakis was interned in the concentration camp at Oropos before going into exile in Paris.